sister-software/spliterator/README.md

 ## Character-delimited files

-While Ribbon supports any line-delimited file, it's particularly useful for character-delimited content such as comma-separated values (CSV), tab-separated values (TSV) – or any other delimiter you can think of.
+While Ribbon supports any delimited byte stream, it's particularly useful for character-delimited content such as comma-separated values (CSV), tab-separated values (TSV) – or any other delimiter you can think of.

 ```csv
 Full Name, Occupation, Age